 What are transaction monitoring rules?

 Transaction monitoring rules focus on capturing suspicious patterns in deposits made to personal and business accounts, as well as money transfers and withdrawals.
 When set up properly, transaction monitoring rules run through the aggregated transactional data, flagging suspicious transactions for analyst review.
 With transaction monitoring rules, you can do so much more than just tick the boxes.
-You can really fight financial crime and win.

-What you can do with transaction monitoring rules
+What can you do with transaction monitoring rules?

 With transaction monitoring rules that accurately capture your organisation’s known and potential risks, you can: